CppMicroServices/CppMicroServices/framework/doc/bundle_properties.rst

 .. attention::

-   JSON is case-sensitive.
-However C++ Micro Services stores bundle properties in a case in-sensitive way to accommodate :any:`LDAPFilter <cppmicroservices::LDAPFilter>` and :any:`LDAPProp <cppmicroservices::LDAPProp>` which are case-insensitive.
+   Despite JSON being a case-sensitive format, C++ Micro Services stores bundle properties as case-insensitive to accommodate LDAP queries using :any:`LDAPFilter <cppmicroservices::LDAPFilter>` and :any:`LDAPProp <cppmicroservices::LDAPProp>`.
-   Be aware of this when querying bundle properties.
    Either keep the JSON case-insensitive or standardize on a convention to ensure queries return the correct results.

 When parsing the ``manifest.json`` file, the JSON types are mapped to